Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 A view is a python function, or class, that gets an HTTP request, do something with it, and then sends back a response.

-Views are the core component of django: The framework main job is to get the request from the webserver, send it to the correct view, and then take the view result - the response - and send it back to the webserver.
+Views are the core component of django: The framework's main job is to get the request from the web server, send it to the correct view, and then get the view result - the response - and send it back to the web server.
 As a django developer, the development work is actually writing views: figure out what is the required response for each url, and write the correct view to provide this response.

-** Class Based Views (CBV) **
+**Class Based Views (CBV)**
-Django earlier versions used functions as views: the view function received the request as an argument, possibly with more arguments, and returned an HttpResponse.
+Django earlier versions used functions as views: the view function received the request as an argument, possibly with more arguments, and returned an 'HttpResponse'.
 Simple and stright forward.

 Later, django introduced Class Based Views.
-Like many other django components, it's now possible to define a view by subclassing a django class.
+Like many other django components, it's now possible to define a view by subclassing a django core class.

-With the CBV, django introduced generic views, base classes that already do what most common web application views do: add a new item, delete item, edit and item, render a template, redirect, etc.
+With CBV, django also introduced **generic views**, a set of base classes that already do what most common web application views need: add a new item, delete item, edit an item, render a template, redirect, etc.

-The CBV, and the generic views, are great if you need the very common use cases (e.g.  show a simple list of items).
+The CBV - and the generic views -  are great when you need the very common use cases (e.g.  show a simple list of items).
 But once you need some not-so-obvious functionality, it becomes incredibly complicated to use the correct subclass, mixins, methods and properties.
 To get an idea, see the [complete CBV reference](https://ccbv.co.uk/).

-Another disadvantage of CBV is that the flow of execution is less clear than a simple function.
+Another disadvantage of CBV is that the flow of execution is less clear than a simple view function.
 It's harder to debug when things run somewhere in the inheritence chain.

-However, again, CBV are great to have a progeress fast, and much simpler code on the common things.
+However, again, CBV are great to get a fast development progeress, and a much simpler code base for the common tasks.
 It's effective when you need a common functionality that repeats  in many views (or to add such functionality to many views later in the project).
-In a way, class based views better fit django's general concept of exposing core components as classes (models, forms, handlers, etc), and let you subclass and customize what you need.

-So CBV are somewhere between an amazing toolbelt on the one hand, that let's you code these tedious repeating tasks in just a few lines (not unlike how django saves you the time of dealing with HTTP), or, on the other extreme, an insane [complex architecture](http://www.joelonsoftware.com/articles/fog0000000018.html).
+So CBV are somewhere between an amazing toolbelt on the one hand, that let's you code these tedious repeating tasks in just a few lines of code (not unlike how django saves you the time of dealing with HTTP), or - on the other extreme - yet another insane [complex objects architecture](http://www.joelonsoftware.com/articles/fog0000000018.html).

 At the end of the day, the CBV issue is the old OOP issue, applied to views.
 OOP has a lot of  pros, but also cons, and it's best to know both CBV and function based views, and choose what fits for your personal programming style, the project, and the specific view at hand.
+In a way, class based views are a better fit to django's general concept of exposing the core components as classes (models, forms, handlers, etc), and let you subclass and customize what you need.

 Important to read:
 [The django docs about class based views](https://docs.djangoproject.com/en/1.8/topics/class-based-views/intro/)